 There are many technological resources that help to stimulate language learning in a fun and engaging way.
 We like to adjust the language settings on our TV to Spanish or Portuguese for all of the shows we put on, which helps to elevate the level of exposure to the languages you want your kids to learn.
-Other wonderful tools are the Canticos Apps, which are ideal because they are available in many different languages.
-The Little Chickies App is our favorite.
-My kids stay fascinated no matter if they choose Spanish, English or Portuguese, and they love to explore the sounds from other European and Asiatic languages as well.
+Another wonderful tool is the Canticos Youtube channel, which features educational videos and songs in Spanish and English.

-Everyone speaks their native language in the home
+Everyone speak their native language in the home

 Make use of teaching resources

-There is an unlimited amount of resources created especially to help kids learn various languages.
-In our home, Canticos has been our ally to achieve this, and I can tell that we are on the right track as our little ones already speak and understand our native languages and are now ready to start school and learn their third language, English.
+There is an unlimited amount of resources created specially to help kids learn various languages.
+In our home Canticos has been our ally to achieve this, and I can tell that we are on the right track as our little ones already speak and understand our native languages and are now ready to start school and learn their third language, English.